TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :url: https://embed.grasple.com/exercises/9666528f-1e81-4273-b571-8dae64a7972c?id=91139
 :label: grasple_exercise_7_4_1
 :dropdown:
-:description: About the interpretation of a least squares solution.
+:description: About the interpretation of a least-squares solution.

 ::::